Gabo-araya/sgsi_ext/api_client/README.md

 * `host`: hostname and API prefix of the service.
 * `scheme`: request scheme to use.
 It can be either `http` or `https`.
 * `timeout`: request timeout in seconds.
 * `auth`: authentication class instance.
-Takes a request and inserts the appropiate authentication headers.
+Takes a request and inserts the appropriate authentication headers.
 This setting is optional.

 #### Authentication classes